Step 1. Please have an

 Step 6.
 Would you like to file a translation of the

-Article 19 amendment?
-If "Yes", enter the number of
+Amendment under Article 19?
+If "Yes", enter the

-the English words of the entire application *,
+number of the English words for the entire application ,

 File a translation of